'Communal politics' over CAA has begun; law is not about taking away citizenship: Naqvi | Politics

 ''The Modi and Yogi era has created fear among the corrupt and the mafia,'' he was quoted as saying in a statement issued by his office.

-After Prime Minister Modi announced the repeal of farm laws, prominent Muslim organisation Jamiat Ulema-e-Hind on Friday had urged the government to take back the CAA as well.
+After Prime Minister Modi announced the repeal of farm laws, prominent Muslim organization Jamiat Ulema-e-Hind on Friday had urged the government to take back the CAA as well.

 BSP MP from Amroha Kunwar Danish Ali also called for the repeal of the CAA ''without further delay''.